 Things we missed

-Here we want to mention some of the things that we would have liked to see but did not get around to.
+Like already mentioned, we did not get to do everything we wanted to, but we still wanted to share some of the things that we would have liked to see.
 Maybe they will find a way into some of your itineraries:

-- Silves: The city is located a little more inland and is known for its beautiful castle and rich history.
+- Silves: Located a little more inland, this city is known for its beautiful castle and rich history.

 - Reservoirs: More inland there are several dams which create beautiful reservoirs.